lytedev/old-lytedev.io/README.md

 ## To Do

-* Favicon
-* Fade in content pieces
 * Privacy policy
-* Google analytics
 * Setup server with
     * Node
     * SSL (via Let's Encrypt!)
     * Slick deployment system
+* Fade in content pieces